Property Contamination Attorneys

 Other reasons you can trust our firm to represent your cause:

-- Our attorneys are members of the Top 100 Trial Lawyers in the US.
+- We're members of the Top 100 Trial Lawyers in the US.

-- We have recovered billions of dollars in verdicts and settlements.
+- We have recovered billions in verdicts and settlements.

-- Our verdicts have set award records for our clients across the nation.
+- Our verdicts have set award records across the nation.

-- We are seasoned trial lawyers, with hundreds of cases’ worth of experience.
+- We have hundreds of cases’ worth of experience.

 Arnold & Itkin has years of experience successfully taking on large oil and gas corporations.
 Schedule a free consultation with us to see what we can do for you.